nerves-networking/vintage_net/README.md

   internet_host_list: [{:ssl_ping, host: "google.com", port: 443}]
 ```

-Custom methods may be supplied by passing a module that implements the
+Custom options may be supplied by passing a mfa in options.
-`VintageNet.Connectivity.Ping` behaviour.

 When implementing a connectivity checker, please be aware of the following: